infrasonar/docs/docs/documentation/collectors/probes/wmi.md

 ```

 !!! note
     The range is set separately for each transport (TCP or UDP).

     The port range is now truly a range that has a starting point and an ending point.

     Microsoft customers who deploy servers that are running Windows Server 2008 may have problems that affect RPC communication between servers if firewalls are used on the internal network.

     In these situations, we recommend that you reconfigure the firewalls to allow traffic between servers in the dynamic port range of 49152 through 65535.

     This range is in addition to well-known ports that are used by services and applications.
 Or, the port range that is used by the servers can be modified on each server.

     You adjust this range by using the netsh command, as follows: netsh int <ipv4|ipv6> set dynamic <tcp|udp> start= number num= range.
 This command sets the dynamic port range for TCP.
 The start port is number, and the total number of ports is range.

 ## FAQ

-### How to monitor a Microsoft ISA Server?

-Monitoring a Microsoft ISA server requires the following rules on the ISA server:

-* Allow traffic from the monitoring appliance to localhost for all protocols.
-* Within this rule, filtering "Enforce strict RPC compliance" must be disabled.
+### How can I troubleshoot WMI?

+See our [troubleshooting section](wmi-troubleshooting.md) for known issues and ways to troubleshot WMI queries.

 ### How to use a local account?